Extended Breastfeeding—What to Know About Breastfeeding Beyond a Year

 While the milk in your fridge may have an expiration date…there’s no expiration date on breastfeeding!
 Breastfeeding beyond a year is known as extended breastfeeding, and it's actually pretty common around the world.

-Globally, the average weaning age is over 3 years of age.
+Globally, the average age for weaning is over 3 years old.
 The World Health Organization (WHO) recommends breastfeeding for two years and suggests that it’s “natural” to wean even after two years.
-Stateside, experts had long recommended exclusive breastfeeding for 6 months and to continue some breastfeeding for at least one year—until recently when the American Academy of Pediatrics shifted their guidelines to match the WHO's two-year recommendation.
+Stateside, experts had long recommended exclusive breastfeeding for 6 months and to continue some breastfeeding for at least one year—until recently when the American Academy of Pediatrics (AAP) shifted their guidelines to match the WHO's two-year recommendation.

 Now, does that mean that everyone must breastfeed for two years (or even one).
 Of course not!
 But if you do want to extend your breastfeeding journey beyond a year, you should feel empowered and supported in your choice.
 Here's some help...

 The Benefits of Extended Breastfeeding